HeshanKarunaratne/notes/README.md

         - A module of Spring
         - Used to create a Spring application project which can just run/execute

     12 .
-Advantages of Springboot?
+Advantages of Spring boot?
-    - Provides auto configuration to load a set of default configuration for a quick start of the application
+    - Provides autoconfiguration to load a set of default configuration for a quick start of the application
     - Comes with embedded tomcat to avoid the usage of WAR files
     - Provides CLI tools to develop and test applications
     - Provides Spring boot starters to ensure dependency management